-Investments in Other Farm Credit Institutions
+Equity Investments in Other Farm Credit Institutions

-Investments in other Farm Credit System institutions are generally nonmarketable investments consisting of stock and participation certificates, allocated surplus, and reciprocal investments in other institutions regulated by the FCA.
+Equity investments in other Farm Credit System institutions are generally nonmarketable investments consisting of stock and participation certificates, allocated surplus, and reciprocal investments in other institutions regulated by the FCA.
+These investments are carried at cost and evaluated for impairment based on the ultimate recoverability of the par value rather than by recognizing temporary declines in value.

 The Association is required to maintain ownership in the Bank in the form of Class B or Class C stock as determined by the Bank.
 The Bank may require additional capital contributions to maintain its capital requirements.
-Accounting for this investment is on the cost plus allocated equities basis.

-The Association's investment in the Bank totaled \$9,697 for 2017, \$9,416 for 2016 and \$9,083 for 2015.
-The Association owns 3.62 percent of the issued stock of the Bank as of December 31, 2017 net of any reciprocal investment.
-As of that date, the Bank's assets totaled \$32.5 billion and shareholders' equity totaled \$2.2 billion.
-The Bank's earnings were \$345 million for 2017.
-In addition, the Association had an investment of \$560 related to other Farm Credit institutions at December 31, 2017.
+The Association's investment in the Bank totaled \$10,128 for 2018, \$9,697 for 2017 and \$9,416 for 2016.
+The Association owns 3.70 percent of the issued stock of the Bank as of December 31, 2018 net of any reciprocal investment.
+As of that date, the Bank's assets totaled \$33.1 billion and shareholders' equity totaled \$2.2 billion.
+The Bank's earnings were \$306 million for 2018.
+In addition, the Association had an investment of \$545 related to other Farm Credit institutions at December 31, 2018.